Actress Lindsay Lohan announces engagement in Instagram post

 Little is known about Shammas, a Dubai resident whose LinkedIn page says he’s the assistant vice president of international wealth management at Credit Suisse.
 Before joining the Swiss bank that serves some of the world’s richest people, he worked at BNP Paribas, one of the largest French banks, in Kuwait and Bahrain.

-Since moving to Dubai, Lohan has kept a low profile and said that her partying days were behind her.
+Since moving to Dubai, Lohan has kept a low profile and said that her partying days are behind her.

 She is slated to appear in a holiday romantic comedy released by Netflix, co-starring singer-songwriter Chord Overstreet.
 On Instagram, she also said she’s launching a new podcast to share “intimate conversations with thought leaders and friends.”